 What are you working on?

-If you’re a member of PCNW and would like to share your photographs, we’d love to hear from you.
-Complete our online form by the 15th of every month and a jury will review your work for consideration.
+Thank you to Whitney and Chris for sharing their work with our community!
+If you’re a member of PCNW and would like to share your creative endeavors, we’d love to hear from you.
+Complete our online form and a jury will review your work for consideration of inclusion in upcoming online showcases and satellite exhibitions.
+Complete by the 15th of every month to be considered for the next spotlight!
 Not a PCNW Member yet?
 You can join online today!